arm-university/RPi-Pico-projects-for-schools/Markdown.md

 ### 5

 We have already done a lot of the work in preparing to run detethered.
 We know we can rename the file **main.py** on the Pico so that it will run automatically.
-We have wrapped the whole loop inside a **try…except** loop and included error codes (as colors/flashes) so we know what is happening.
+We have wrapped the whole loop inside a **tryï¿½except** loop and included error codes (as colors/flashes) so we know what is happening.
 We have triggered the change in state from the button on the wireless pack and stored to the MicroSD card.

 ![059_02](/images/059_02.png)